truar/developer-blog/content/articles/developer-tools-for-cloud-run.md

 ### Data representation in Cloud Profiler UI

-Before showing you a screenshot of the UI for my sample application, I think it is necessary to tell you how the data is represented.
-The final representation is a **Flame Graph**, which is an optimized and space efficient representation for a very large amount of information.
+Before showing you a screenshot of the UI for my sample application, I think it is necessary to explain how the data is represented.
+The final representation is a **Flame Graph**, which is an optimized and space efficient visualisation suitable for displaying a large amount of information.

 ![Flame graph concept](/articles/developer-tool-cloud-run/concept-flame-create.png)